Are you struggling to make spongy Dhokla at home?

 It will not have the same texture that you can see in the above photo.

-Since Dhokla-making is more of a science than art, you need to be accurate in your ingredients’ proportions.
+Since Dhokla-making is more Science than art, you need to be accurate in terms of ingredient proportions.

 It is one of the biggest reasons why many people struggle to make spongy and fluffy Dhokla.

 If you add a lot of water to the batter, it’s likely to lose its consistency and shape.

 In some cases, it may not rise at all.